-Dispense 100 μl calibrators/controls in the appropriate calibration/control wells.
+Dispense 100 $\mu I$ calibrators/control in the appropriate calibration/control wells.

 For the next operations follow the operative instructions reported below for the Manual Assay.

 It is strongly recommended to check that the time lap between the dispensation of the first and the last sample will be calculated by the instrument and taken into consideration by delaying the first washing operation accordingly.